Let's Go Gramping: Time to Leave the Parents at Home

 Let the grandkids marvel, slack-jawed at London’s iconic sights (Buckingham Palace, the red buses, beefeaters, hackney carriages) during a gramping trip to London.
 Show them Trafalgar Square, the River Thames, Parliament and the London Eye from the top of a double-decker.
 And if it all gets too much, retreat to one of the city’s beautiful green spaces: the gardens in Regent’s Park should do the trick.
 Follow that with a trip to London Zoo: the animals here run the gamut from sloths and penguins to lions and other African safari big-hitters.
 And then, if you’re up for the walk, trundle up the Regent’s Canal to Coal Drops Yard in the now unrecognisably gentrified King’s Cross.
 Here you’ll find restaurants and shopping in revamped Victorian industrial buildings – and if it’s a hot day, the kids will enjoy the fountains in the adjacent Granary Square.

-Busy, brash New York City isn’t the most obvious place to go gramping, but consider this: where else in the world can you find world-class museums and easily procure birthday cake ice-cream at a moment’s notice?
+Busy, brash New York City isn’t the most obvious place to take the grandkids on your skip-gen holidays, but consider this: where else in the world can you find world-class museums and easily procure birthday cake ice-cream at a moment’s notice?
 Precisely.
 NYC’s age-appropriate treasures include the American Museum of Natural History, for dino skeletons, and the Empire State Building for the skyline views.
 We also love the High Line: take a walk, enjoy the public art, and let them loose in the play areas or the kid-friendly water feature at the Diller - von Furstenberg Sundeck.
 A visit to Hudson Yards will also be mutually appreciated: the impressive architecture of the honeycomb-like staircase should appease you, while they’ll love the array of technicolour sweets from Dylan’s Candy Bar.
 Any fussy eaters in tow will hopefully be happy that New York’s signature dish is, of course, pizza.

 If a city break with your grandchildren seems more stressful than it’s worth, Devon makes a compelling case for a visit.
 All those sandy beaches mean it’s particularly child-friendly, not to mention all the wide open green spaces where they can burn off all that excess energy.
 There’s also fossil hunting on the Jurassic Coast, Babbacombe Miniature Village, several zoos, castles – and all the cream teas you can eat (it’s cream first, then jam in these parts, by the way).
 Try Lynton and Lynmouth for quaintness in spades (they call it Little Switzerland) and proximity to Exmoor, or head south to the English Riviera for swish seafronts and an Agatha Christie literary trail.